 Phylum Chordata is divided into three subphyla: Urochordata, Cephalochordata, and Vertebrata.

-Subphylum – Urochordata – It is also referred to as Tunicata which are marine animals, the body is surrounded by a leathery covering (tunic).
+Subphylum – Urochordata – It is also referred to as Tunicata which are marine animals.
+The body of these animals is surrounded by a leathery covering (tunic).
 Larvae are free-swimming, the notochord is present only in the tail of larvae and after settling on the seashore, they get transformed into sessile adults.
 They are generally hermaphrodite.

 Examples include – Ascidians, Doliolum, Oikopleura, etc.